Before You Apply

 The Detailed Calculator provides the most precise estimates.
 However, it requires that the program be downloaded to your computer.
 You must type in all the information found on your annual statement of benefits (available from Social Security).
 The Detailed version also allows you to estimate future earnings until expected retirement.
 This will give you the most precise result possible.

 Individuals age 60 and older continue to receive paper statements as well, however the paper statements do not include the previous year’s earnings and also assume that you will continue to work until normal retirement age.

 To protect your privacy, the agency did not link the calculators to its database.
 As a result, the more detailed calculators require you to type in your own earnings history.
 That information is on your annual statement of benefits.
 If you haven't received one yet, you can request one below.
 This information is sent to you by mail in 2-4 weeks.

-You can find the amount you earned each year by looking at the forms you filed with IRS or on the annual earnings statement mailed to you by SSA.
+You can find the amount you earned each year by looking at the forms you filed with IRS or on the annual earnings statement mailed to you by SSA if you are over age 60.
 The second is more accurate, because it shows what employers have actually reported to SSA.
 If you believe the SSA report is wrong, contact them immediately with proof of the error.

 Once You Start Receiving Retirement Benefits

 The Social Security Administration has added an “earnings limit” calculator to their website.
 This calculator allows you to determine the amount you will receive in benefits if you are retiring this year, based on your earnings from the past year.
 Click here to use the calculator.

 Another useful tool on the website is the American Savings Education Council’s “Ballpark Estimate” worksheet.
 This worksheet allows you to see how much you need to save before you retire to supplement your Social Security benefits.